sbates130272/zone-device/README.md

 A similar approach was taken to testing SW as per the QEMU environment mentioned above except a non-monolithic kernel was used.

+# Kernels

+A kernels subfolder contains the bzImage for the QEMU kernel as well as example configs for both QEMU and real hardware.

 # References